jfirebaugh/konacha/README.md

 [![Build Status](https://secure.travis-ci.org/jfirebaugh/konacha.png?branch=master)](http://travis-ci.org/jfirebaugh/konacha)
 [![Dependency Status](https://gemnasium.com/jfirebaugh/konacha.png)](https://gemnasium.com/jfirebaugh/konacha)

+> Note: this is the stable 1.x branch of Konacha.
+Development on what will become Konacha 2.0
+> is happening on the [master](https://github.com/jfirebaugh/konacha/tree/master) branch.

 Konacha is a Rails engine that allows you to test your JavaScript with the [mocha](http://visionmedia.github.com/mocha/) test framework and [chai](http://chaijs.com/) assertion library.